gold-standard-phantoms/asldro/README.md

 It creates synthetic raw ASL data according to set acquisition and data format parameters, based on input ground truth maps for:

-* Perfusion rate
+- Perfusion rate

-* Transit time
+- Transit time

-* Intrinsic MRI parameters: M0, T1, T2, T2\*
+- Intrinsic MRI parameters: M0, T1, T2, T2\*

-* Tissue segmentation (defined as a single tissue type per voxel)
+- Tissue segmentation (defined as a single tissue type per voxel)

 Synthetic data is generated in Brain Imaging Data Structure format, comprising of a NIFTI image file and accompanying json sidecar containing parameters.

 ASLDRO was developed to address the need to test ASL image processing pipelines with data that has a known ground truth.
 A strong emphasis has been placed on ensuring traceability of the developed code, in particular with respect to testing.
 The DRO pipelines uses a ‘pipe and filter’ architecture with ‘filters’ performing data processing, which provides a common interface between processing blocks.

+## How To Cite

+If you use ASLDRO in your work, please include the following citation

+## How To Contribute

+Got a great idea for something to implement in ASLDRO, or maybe you have just found a bug?
+Create an issue at [https://github.com/gold-standard-phantoms/asldro/issues](https://github.com/gold-standard-phantoms/asldro/issues) to get in touch with the development team and we’ll take it from there.

 # Installation

 ASLDRO can be installed as a module directly from the python package index.
 Once installed it can simply be run as a command-line tool.
 For more information how to use a python package in this way please see [https://docs.python.org/3/installing/index.html](https://docs.python.org/3/installing/index.html)

 ## Python Version